hdif etf review

 HDIF ETF Review: MER

-HDIF from Harvest vs HDIV from Hamilton
+HDIF vs HDIV

 These two ETFs are very similar.
 Both are diversified and use the covered call strategy with 25% leverage.
 HDIF hold 6 ETFs all issued by Harvest, whereas HDIV holds 7 covered call ETFs from various issuers (BMO, Horizons, Harvest…etc).
 It’s too soon to establish a winner here, since both funds are relatively new.